neerajkesav/NLP_Example/README.md

 ## NLP Example

- This an example project to identify question types.
+ This is an example project to identify question types.
 At present only the four following question categories are considered:
     Who, What, When, Affirmation
   	Any sentence that does not fall in any of the above four is considered as "Unknown" type.